 To DESC, supportive housing means much more than a building with services.
 The design of the facility, staffing patterns, program values and ways of interacting with residents all combine to create a program that helps people succeed over the long term.

-Most DESC housing residents live with challenges that would seem overwhelming or insurmountable to the average person: mental illness, drug and alcohol addictions, physical or developmental disabilities, and extreme poverty.
-To increase their opportunitities for success, residents in each of our housing sites have access to supportive services 24/7:
+Most DESC housing residents live with challenges that would seem overwhelming or insurmountable to the average person: mental illness, substance use disorders, physical or developmental disabilities and extreme poverty.
+In order to increase their opportunities for success, residents in each of our housing sites have consistent access to supportive services such as:

 - State-licensed mental health and substance use disorder treatment

 - Daily meals and weekly outings to food banks